Specify the cloud protection level

 Deploy your updated Group Policy Object.
 See Group Policy Management Console

 Are you using Group Policy Objects on premises?
 See how they translate in the cloud.
-Analyze your on-premises group policy objects using Group Policy analytics in Microsoft Endpoint Manager - Preview.
+Analyze your on-premises group policy objects using Group Policy analytics in Microsoft Intune.